jcwang587/fdtd-ml-jpcc2024/README.md

 # fdtd-ml-jpcc2024

-This is the official repository for the publication
+This is the repository for the machine learning codes applied in the publication *Machine Learning-Assisted Light Management and Electromagnetic Field Modulation of Large-Area Plasmonic Coaxial Cylindrical Pillar/Ring Nanoarray Patterns*.

 ## Introduction